jduck/lk-reducer/README.md

 This program uses the Linux *inotify* subsystem to monitor for accesses and modifications within a directory hierarchy.
-By watching which files are and are not accessed during a successful build, we can determine which files are unecessary and thus able to be removed.
+By watching which files are and are not accessed during a successful build, we can determine which files are unnecessary and thus able to be removed.

 NOTE: inotify doesn't work well with symbolic links, so an extra step is needed to copy those.